curiousdilip/curiousdilip/readme.md

 ## About Me

-- Hi!
-My name is **Dilip Kumar Maurya** and I am a self taught **Front End Web Developer**.
-I learnt everything I know in my free time from youtube and online courses.
+- I am a frontend web developer with 1.5 years of experience (professional + freelance), I'm very passionate about technology and computers.
+I am reliable, can work in a team, and can learn quickly my interests are in frontend web development.
+In my free time, I enjoy music, gaming, and reading.
+As well, I love to travel and see new places and meet new people.
 - I’m currently learning Javascript.